linode/docs/docs/applications/configuration-management/terraform/how-to-deploy-secure-linodes-using-cloud-firewalls-and-terraform/index.md

 1. [Install Terraform](/docs/applications/configuration-management/how-to-build-your-infrastructure-using-terraform-and-linode/#install-terraform) on your local computer.

     {{< note >}}
-This guide was written using [Terraform version 0.12.29](https://www.hashicorp.com/blog/announcing-terraform-0-12/).
+This guide was written using [Terraform version 0.13.0](https://www.hashicorp.com/blog/announcing-the-terraform-0-13-beta/).
     {{</ note >}}

 1. Install Git on your computer and complete the steps in the **Configure Git** section of the [Getting Started with Git guide](/docs/development/version-control/how-to-configure-git/#configure-git).

 ## Create Your Cloud Firewalls Module

-The Cloud Firewalls module includes child modules that split up the required resources between the *root module*, an `inbound_ssh` module, a `mysql` module, and a `web-server` module.
+The following steps will create the Cloud Firewalls module, which includes several child modules that split up the required resources between the *root module*, an `inbound_ssh` module, a `mysql` module, and a `web-server` module.
 The root module is the directory that holds the Terraform configuration files that are applied to build your desired infrastructure.
 These files provide an entry point into any child modules.
 Each child module uses the `linode_firewall` resource to create reusable Cloud Firewall rules for specific use cases.

 {{< note >}}
 You can apply up to three Cloud Firewalls per Linode instance.